HENNGE/arsenic/docs/reference/session.rst

         :param str value: Value of the option to select.

+    .. py:method:: get_rect()

+        Coroutine to get the location and size of the element.

+        :rtype: :py:class:`arsenic.utils.Rect`

     .. py:method:: get_element(selector)

         Coroutine to get a child element of this element via CSS selector.